 You’ll – as I said you’ll have a chance to look at the exhibition this evening, it has been curated by Dr Gary Hickey who has joined us this evening in the front row down below.
 Dr Hickey is an art historian, curator and art collector.
 He has curated major exhibitions of Japanese art at the National Gallery of Australia.
 He has taught Japanese art history at the University of Melbourne, the University of Queensland and the Kwansei Gakuin – I don’t pretend to have got that right - University in Kobe, Japan.
 He has been the recipient of a number of major awards including that of a Japan fellowship at the National Library of Australia.
 Later this year he will take up a position as a visiting research scholar at the International Research Centre for Japanese Studies in Kyoto in Japan.
 He is the Director of Art Tours Japan and along with his wife conducts small group art and culture tours to Japan each year in autumn and in spring and I think there are several of you who’ve actually been on the tours and found them most rewarding.
 We are very pleased and fortunate to have Gary here tonight to provide an introduction to the exhibition.
 Please join me in welcoming Dr Gary Hickey.

-From around 1885 many of the artists who were also involved in producing images of these wars started designing for Kuchi-e, highlighting the difference between the reportage role of Meiji war prints and Kuchi-e which catered to a mostly female market, the latter stressed the drama of the domestic.
-When war was referenced in Kuchi-e it was the nurturing role of women, which came to the fore.
-Here inspired by the stories of Florence Nightingale during the Crimean War but avoiding too direct reference to the war a nurse dressed in her distinctive white uniform provides care to a vase of flowers.
+From around 1885 many of the artists who were also involved in producing images of these wars started designing for kuchi-e, highlighting the difference between the reportage role of Meiji war prints and kuchi-e which catered to a mostly female market, the latter stressed the drama of the domestic.
+When war was referenced in kuchi-e it was the nurturing role of women, which came to the fore.
+Here inspired by the stories of Florence Nightingale during the Crimean War but avoiding too direct reference to the war, a nurse dressed in her distinctive white uniform provides care to a vase of flowers [Takeuchi Keishū (1861–1942), Nurse (Kangofu) 1904].
 She is profiled against the background image of a hospital ship of the Japanese navy.
 In such images there was a better integration of new means of representation using the traditional colour wood block print.

-Known as ‘Nishiki-e’, after a type of colourful brocade the traditional colour wood block print.
-During the Edo period evolved a high level of technical excellence and an aesthetic that was so intrinsically tied to this era that any later development of this medium inevitably drew comparison with the prints of great Ukiyo-e masters, such as the late 18th century artist, Kitagawa Utamaro.
-Almost 100 years later the Kuchi-e pioneer what are now their saite drew upon Ukiyo-e conventions in his decorative depiction of a beautiful woman here contained with a fan-shaped cartouche and reading a novel.
-However, Ukiyo-e was only one of many influences and Kuchi-e artists reflecting the varied stimuli of the time drew upon varied painting traditions including western realism.
+Known as nishiki-e, after a type of colourful brocade, the traditional colour wood block print during the Edo period evolved a high level of technical excellence and an aesthetic that was so intrinsically tied to this era that any later development of this medium inevitably drew comparison with the prints of great ukiyo-e masters, such as the late 18th century artist, Kitagawa Utamaro.
+Almost 100 years later the kuchi-e pioneer what are now their saite drew upon ukiyo-e conventions in his decorative depiction of a beautiful woman here contained with a fan-shaped cartouche and reading a novel [Watanabe Seitei (1851-1918), Beauty looking at Shinobazu Pond, 1895].
+However, ukiyo-e was only one of many influences and kuchi-e artists reflecting the varied stimuli of the time drew upon varied painting traditions including western realism.
 The naturalistic rendering of the landscape contained in the background fan-shaped cartouche demonstrates this.

-Of the 25 Kuchi-e artists represented in NLA collection there was a diversity of artistic backgrounds and although some of them became Kuchi-e specialists, many maintained an income and sustained their work as painters through illustrating for publications.
-In utilising the skills of traditional wood block print craftsmen, to replicate their painted designs, they made few concessions to the Ukiyo-e-derived graphic qualities.
-It is likely that many Kuchi-e artists had little knowledge of the Ukiyo-e style, instead drew upon a broader lineage of painting schools.
+Of the twenty-five kuchi-e artists represented in NLA collection there was a diversity of artistic backgrounds and although some of them became kuchi-e specialists, many maintained an income and sustained their work as painters through illustrating for publications.
+In utilising the skills of traditional wood block print craftsmen, to replicate their painted designs, they made few concessions to the ukiyo-e-derived graphic qualities.
+It is likely that many kuchi-e artists had little knowledge of the ukiyo-e style, instead drew upon a broader lineage of painting schools.

 Some Australians did however engage with Japan in a meaningful way and one of these was the scholar, Professor Arthur Lindsay Sadler.
 Sadler was unique in that he was only one of a small number of prominent Australians who travelled to Japan in the late 19th century and early 20th century and were proponents of an understanding of its culture in Australia.
 He was Professor of Oriental Studies at the University of Sydney from 1922 to 1947 and in this role stimulated understanding of Japanese art, language, architecture, interior and garden design in 1920s Australia.
 He was also a collector of Japanese art, frequently lecturing at the Art Gallery of New South Wales and publishing broadly on aspects of Japanese culture.
 In 1936, he noted that quote our museums and galleries are almost entirely devoid of specimens of Japanese art unquote despite the fact their cheapness and beauty made them both affordable and desirable.
 The legacy of Sadler’s passion for Japanese art collecting was to benefit Australian public art collections through the interest in this subject he engendered in his student, Richard Clough.